ricdezen/nameless_language/README.md

 - ~~Add other values as keys in the hash table.~~ I'll change this to: add has to any object.
 I do not really dig NaN boxing, so I would have those 4 spare bytes inside the Value structure.

+- The compiler adds a global variable’s name to the constant table as a string every time an identifier is encountered.
+  It creates a new constant each time, even if that variable name is already in a previous slot in the constant table.
+  That’s wasteful in cases where the same variable is referenced multiple times by the same function.
+That, in turn, increases the odds of filling up the constant table and running out of slots since we allow only 256 constants in a single chunk.

+- Looking up a global variable by name in a hash table each time it is used is pretty slow, even with a good hash table.
+  Can you come up with a more efficient way to store and access global variables without changing the semantics?

 My own: